James Bracey (sports presenter)

 James Bracey (born 17 September 1984) is an Australian television sports presenter.

-He currently presents the sport on Nine News Sydney from Sunday to Thursday, having succeeded Cameron Williams who left the network suddenly in March 2022 before being named Williams' permanent replacement in May 2022.
-He is also Channel Nine's chief NRL host, and primetime anchor at the Australian Open Tennis.
+Bracey currently presents sport on Nine News Sydney from Sunday to Thursday.
+He also serves as the Nine Network’s chief NRL host and is the primetime anchor for the Australian Open tennis coverage.

 Career

 Bracey began his television career as a sports reporter and presenter at Sky News Australia where he commenced working following his graduation from the University of Newcastle in 2005.
 From January 2013 to December 2016, he hosted SportsNight with James Bracey on the network.

 He then joined the Nine Network and has since anchored much of its sports coverage – including the National Rugby League (Premiership rounds, State of Origins and Grand Finals), the Australian Open and the Presidents Cup.

 Bracey has also hosted Sports Sunday (2018–2022) and 100% Footy (since 2018).
 He also filled in for Erin Molan as host of The Footy Show during her maternity leave in 2018.

 With the announcement that Bracey would be replacing Cameron Williams as sports presenter on Nine News, it was also announced he would be stepping down as host of Sports Sunday to make way for new host Roz Kelly who was also named as the sports presenter for the Friday and Saturday editions of Nine News.

 Bracey, alongside Allison Langdon, was named as Nine's primetime host for the 2024 Paris Olympics games.

 He has also filled in for Karl Stefanovic on Today.